dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribute/getting-started.md

 }
 ```

-The function `getTranslation` will along with the properties will support both `locale` and the HTML `lang` attribute.
+The function `getTranslation` will along with the properties support both `locale` and the HTML `lang` attribute.
 This way, these properties can be set by a component basis and a context basis.

 #### Provider support